-Like many American cities, fast-growing Nashville needs green strategy.
+But, like many fast-growing American cities, Nashville needed a green strategy.
+The area saw its population jump by 10 percent in just a decade, while only 3 percent of Davidson County was devoted to parkland.
 Obesity-related conditions cost area residents an estimated $255 million annually.
-There are too few places for people to easily access the outdoors, with only about 3% of Davidson County in metro parkland today, even as the area population grew by 10 percent over the last decade.
-And a devastating 2010 flood—killing 10 and costing roughly $2 billion—has underscored the need to better protect floodplains and buffer waterways that feed the mighty Cumberland River.
+There were too few places for people to easily access the outdoors.
+And a devastating 2010 flood—killing 10 and costing roughly $2 billion—underscored the need to better protect floodplains and buffer waterways that feed the mighty Cumberland River.

 To create the plan, we led a team that included ACP Visioning+Planning, Hawkins Partners, Inc. and Clarion Associates.
-Together, we inventoried and evaluated the region’s natural areas, incorporating public input and technical analysis to develop an implementable vision.
-The new open space plan helps decision makers by providing a clear vision to reach shared goals, including:
+Together, we inventoried and evaluated the region’s natural areas and engaged the public to develop a vision that includes:

 - Improving the Cumberland River system, source of the county’s drinking water;

 - Building up the sustainable local food supply through urban and rural farming;

 - Improving public health by making it easier for people to bike, walk and play, and

 - Protecting scenic and historic places from disappearing to development.

 The plan’s recommendations range from the simple (put signs on trails so people know they exist) to the ambitious (double the tree canopy downtown over 10 years).
 It calls for connecting open space in the four corners of Davidson County through a network of protected lands at key points along the Cumberland River, including a greener downtown.